 Food for the animals we eat

-Statistics vary on how much fish meal is fed to the pigs, cattle and poultry we consume, but some scientists say it could be up to one third of all fish harvested from the Ocean is turned into food for farmed animals.
+Statistics vary on how much fish meal is fed to the pigs, cattle and poultry we consume, but some scientists say that up to one third of all fish harvested from the Ocean is turned into food for farmed animals.
 Another way that we are connected to the Ocean via the food chain.

 Human health and wellbeing

-So, the Ocean gives us life, that is undeniable, but it also impacts our quality of life.
-Studies show that being near, in, on or under the Ocean can make us happier, healthier, more connected and better at what we do.
+So, the Ocean gives us life – that is undeniable.
+But it also impacts our quality of life.
+Studies show that being in, on, near or under the Ocean can make us happier, healthier, more connected and better at what we do.

-- Reduces stress: Studies have shown that people perceive nature as a positive place and spending time there improves mood
+- Reduces stress: Studies have shown that people perceive nature as a positive, and spending time amongst it is known to improve mood

-- Improved health and wellbeing: various studies have shown improved mental and physical health in those how spend time near the coast
+- Improved health and wellbeing: various studies have shown improved mental and physical health in those who spend time near the coast

 - Therapeutic landscape: studies show that people prefer to look at scenes that contain blue and green elements (but more blue is favoured)

 - Relaxation: When swimming, breathing patterns affect the brain and increase positive hormones

 - Revitalisation: Negative ions (electrically charged particles that float in the atmosphere) are abundant by the sea.
 Breathing sea air gives us an energy boost.